influxdata/docs-v2/content/influxdb/clustered/reference/release-notes/clustered.md

 #### Deployment

-- Increase HTTP write request limit from 10MB to 50MB.
+- Increase HTTP write request limit from 10 MB to 50 MB.
 - Added support for [Telegraf Operator](https://github.com/influxdata/telegraf-operator).
   We have added the `telegraf.influxdata.com/port` annotation to all the pods.
   No configuration is required.
 We don't yet provide a way to specify the